arjybltrn/arjybltrn/README.md

 <table>
 <tr>
 <td>
-I transitioned from Home Renovation to Software Engineering driven by curiosity and problem-solving.
+I'm a recent graduate from a bootcamp, General Assembly.
+Transitioned from Home Renovation to Software Engineering driven by curiosity and problem-solving.

 Proficient in JavaScript, Express, Node.js, Python, React, HTML, CSS, MVC framework, and REST APIs, I excel in collaboration and efficient code management using Git.